Do you feel that your perineum has never been the same after childbirth?

 During the consultation for perineoplasty, I listen to your concerns attentively and perform a detailed physical examination.
 I assess the integrity of the perineum, the presence of scars, muscle tone, the vaginal opening, and the entire intimate area.
 I also check for other aspects that may require attention — such as the labia majora, labia minora, mons pubis, and the clitoral hood — to provide a complete and individualized surgical plan.

-In this consultation, I explain the details of the procedure, the division of responsibilities between myself and Dr. Fabio Minotti, the post-operative care, and clarify all your doubts.
-It is essential that you feel secure and well-informed before deciding on surgery.
+In this consultation, I explain the details of the procedure, the division of responsibilities between myself and Dr. Fabio Minotti, the post-operative care, and answer all your questions.
+It is essential that you feel confident and well-informed before deciding on surgery.

 For perineoplasty, I usually request the following tests:

-Perineoplasty is performed under general anesthesia or spinal anesthesia, depending on the extent of the procedure and associated surgeries.
-In most cases, I use total intravenous general anesthesia, where all medication is administered through the vein and only oxygen passes through the tube.
-At the end of the surgery, the medication drip is turned off, and the patient wakes up in two to three minutes.
-This anesthetic technique provides total comfort during the procedure.
+Perineoplasty is performed under general anesthesia or spinal anesthesia, depending on the extent of the procedure and any combined surgeries.
+In most cases, I use general anesthesia (TIVA -- Total Intravenous Anesthesia), where all medication is administered intravenously and only oxygen passes through the airway tube.
+At the end of the surgery, the infusion is stopped, and the patient wakes up within two to three minutes.
+This anesthetic technique provides complete comfort during the procedure.

 Perineoplasty is performed in a surgical center, with the patient in a gynecological position.
 The procedure involves two main stages, carried out together by myself and Dr. Fabio Minotti.